kuubson/online-library/apps/native/README.md

 error Duplicated files or mocks.
 Please check the console for more info.
 ```

-[^releases-repo]: Must be a separate repository, otherwise there is a risk, that a release will include the source code of the whole monorepo (when someone accidentally deletes `.gitattributes`)
+[^releases-repo]: Must be a separate repository, otherwise there is a risk, that the release will include the source code of the whole monorepo (when someone accidentally deletes `.gitattributes`)
 [^metro-error]: Invariant Violation: Failed to call into JavaScript module method AppRegistry.runApplication() - it was caused by importing [custom packages](https://github.com/kuubson/online-library#-custom-packages) into any ts file